viktoriyadzhoruhova/python-project-49/README.md

 ## Brain Games

-This project contains a set of simple mathematical games.
+**This project contains a set of simple mathematical games.
+In each game, you need to answer several questions.
+If you answer all questions correctly, you win.
+If even one answer is incorrect, the game ends. **

-### Installation
+# Installation

-To install the package, use the following command:
+**To install the package, use the following command:**

-pip install --user hexlet-code
+- pip install --user hexlet-code

-### Usage:
+# Usage:
-To run each game, use the following commands:
+**To run each game, use the following commands:**

-## Brain Even: check for even numbers:
+1. **Brain Even: check for even numbers:**
-brain-even
+`brain-even`

-# Brain-even asciinema
+- Brain-even asciinema
 [![asciicast](https://asciinema.org/a/665934)]

-##Brain Calc: simple arithmetic calculator:
+2. **Brain Calc: simple arithmetic calculator:**
-brain-calc
+`brain-calc`

-# Brain-calc asciinema
+- Brain-calc asciinema
 [![asciicast](https://asciinema.org/a/665935)]

-## Brain GCD: find the greatest common divisor
+3. **Brain GCD: find the greatest common divisor** `brain-gcd`
-brain-gcd

-# Brain-gcd asciinema
+- Brain-gcd asciinema
 [![asciicast](https://asciinema.org/a/665942)]

-## Brain Progression: guess the missing number in an arithmetic progression
+4. **Brain Progression: guess the missing number in an arithmetic progression** `brain-progression`
-brain-progression

-# Brain-progression asciinema
+- Brain-progression asciinema
 [![asciicast](https://asciinema.org/a/666611)]

-## Brain Prime: check if a number is prime
+5. **Brain Prime: check if a number is prime** `brain-prime`
-brain-prime

-#Brain-prime asciinema
+- Brain-prime asciinema
 [![asciicast](https://asciinema.org/a/666618)]